Challenge yourself. Discover a hidden talent. Share the memories. Inspire a new generation.

+The Chautauqua experience is based around one’s engagement in five program areas: arts, education, religion, recreation, and youth.
 While people visit Chautauqua Institution for all different lengths of stay—ranging from a daily lecture or evening performance to an overnight, multiple weeks or a even a full-season stay—the most popular length of stay on the grounds is one week.
-This is somewhat influenced by the weekly lecture themes, enrollment requirements for the various day camp programs for children, and accommodations alternatives.

 Step 1: Accommodations

 Finding accommodations should be your first priority when planning a visit to Chautauqua.
 Gate passes and tickets do not go on sale until January and never sell out.
 Accommodations however, can fill up long before gate passes even go on sale.

 All accommodations within the Institution’s grounds are privately owned except for the Athenaeum Hotel and Bellinger Hall dormitory.
 There are six classes of places to stay: single-family homes, condominiums, apartments, hotels and inns, historic inns and rooms, and denominational houses.
 To explore and secure accommodations, visit our web-based search engine.
 Chautauqua Institution operates the 150-room Athenaeum Hotel situated on Chautauqua Lake, available for short- and long-term stays.